-I would like to welcome you to our CTE Distance Learning 2020-2021 school year.
-This year would be unique and exciting learning experience for all in this complex year ahead of us.
+I would like to welcome you to the 2022-2023 school year.
+This year will be a unique and exciting learning experience for all of us.

 High-quality CTE is perhaps most unique for its applied, contextual nature.
-Programs must have at their core instructional strategies that engage students and support student attainment of relevant knowledge and skills within a student-centered learning environment.
-Developing students’ hands-on technical skills and fulfilling lab hours has been one of the most critical components to reconceptualize in a modified learning environment, in this case, a distance learning modality for the beginning of the school year.
-CTE instructional leaders alongside with CTE teachers had been given the opportunity to make the following key adaptations to continue offering high quality CTE opportunities to our students: identification of essential standards for students to master, modified project-based learning by preparing kits to take home and the use of video for teacher and student skill demonstration to name a few.
+Programs must have at their core instructional strategies that engage students and support attainment of relevant knowledge and skills within a student-centered learning environment.
+Developing students’ hands-on technical skills and fulfilling lab hours has been one of the most critical components of MTROP's success.
+CTE instructional leaders alongside CTE teachers have been working together to continue creating high-quality CTE opportunities for our students.
+This includes the identification of essential standards for students to master and the facilitation of meaningful project-based learning activities and student skills demonstrations, among others.

-There are approximately 6000 students enrolled in CTE Pathways.
-We offer CTE courses in 13 Industry Sectors: Agriculture and Natural Resources, Arts, Media and Entertainment, Building and Construction Trades, Business and Finance, Education, Child Development and Family Services, Engineering and Architecture, Health Science and Medical Technology, Hospitality, Tourism and Recreation, Information and Communication Technologies, Manufacturing and Product Development, Marketing, Sales and Service, Public Services, Transportation.
-Our courses meet A-G eligibility for the University of California in different areas.
-The CTE courses are aligned with CTE content standards encompassing technical and academic skills.
+There are approximately 6000 students enrolled in MTROP CTE Pathways.
+We offer CTE courses in 13 Industry Sectors: Agriculture and Natural Resources, Arts, Media and Entertainment, Building and Construction Trades, Business and Finance, Education, Child Development and Family Services, Engineering and Architecture, Health Science and Medical Technology, Hospitality, Tourism and Recreation, Information and Communication Technologies, Manufacturing and Product Development, Marketing, Sales and Service, Public Services, and Transportation.
+Our courses meet A-G eligibility for the University of California and courses are aligned with CTE content standards encompassing technical and academic skills.

 Our district has seven California Partnership Academies: the Engineering Academy and Health Academy at Alisal High School, the Digital Media Academy and International Sustainability Academy at Everett Alvarez High School, the Health Academy at North Salinas High School, The Green Construction Academy and FAST Academy at Salinas High School.

-I invite you to browse our website, the district course catalog and virtually visit the Career Center at your school site to schedule an appointment with your Career Counselor to explore careers and post secondary options for your son/daugther.
+I invite you to browse our website, the district course catalog, visit the Career Center at your school site, and to schedule an appointment with your Career Counselor to explore careers and post secondary options for your child(ren).

-On behalf of CTE teachers and staff, we look forward to a unique year working in collaboration and harmony to continue inspiring and preparing our next generation.
+On behalf of CTE teachers and staff, we look forward to a great year working in collaboration and harmony to continue inspiring and preparing our next generation.